rishab2002/Connect4AI/README.md

 # Connect4AI
 Connect 4 with an AI.
-2 Modes of Play.
+Input moves in indexes 0-6.
-  - Multiplayer 2p
+AI automatically plays.

-  - Singleplayer 1vAI
+AI is using a min-max algorithm with alpha-beta pruning.

-Game runs on main file.
+Game runs on Connect4.java file.